dedoc/scramble/docs/installation.md

 - `/docs/api` - UI viewer for your documentation
 - `/docs/api.json` - Open API document in JSON format describing your API.

 And that's it!
 You can now visit `/docs/api` to see your API documentation.

+By default, these routes are available only in `local` environment.
+You can change this behavior by defining `viewApiDocs` gate.

 ## Models attributes support